- Reducing or eliminating the paid-in minimum capital requirement

 Some one-stop shops are connected to a central database shared by other government agencies to facilitate postregistration procedures, as in Mauritius.
 Others provide a single electronic interface for entrepreneurs, as in Azerbaijan, Denmark, New Zealand, Norway and Singapore.

-Today around 115 economies around the world have some kind of one-stop shop for business registration, including the 41 that established or improved one in the past 6 years.
-Not all reforms creating one-stop shops have been successful.
-Some resulted in adding procedures instead of simplifying them.
-Others yielded delayed benefits because of lack of publicity.
+Today more than 115 economies around the world have some kind of one-stop shop for business registration, including the 25 economies that established or improved one in the past five years.
+Not all reforms creating one-stop shops have been successful, however.
+Some resulted in adding procedures instead of simplifying them while others yielded delayed benefits owing to of lack of publicity.
 Nonetheless, in the economies that have one-stop shops offering at least one service in addition to business registration, the time it takes to register a business is more than twice as fast as in those without such services.

 What drives the automation of registries?
-The motivation is to reduce the time and cost for business registration as well as to improve access for smaller firms operating at a distance from the registrar’s offices (in some economies entrepreneurs must still travel to the capital city to register a business).
+The primary motivation is to reduce the time and cost for business registration as well as to improve access for smaller firms operating at a distance from the registrar’s offices (in some economies entrepreneurs must still travel to the capital city to register a business).
 There are growing demands for company information within government for regulatory oversight and audit purposes—and a consequent need for government databases to share information.

 Software applications for company registries range from simple databases and back-office workflow applications using generic software tools, to sophisticated web-based systems that enable customers and intermediaries to conduct business with the registrar entirely online.
 Many registrars begin their automation efforts by focusing on the back office, to build internal capacity before exposing their staff to the greater demands of delivering services online.

-3. Branstetter, Lee G., Francisco Lima, Lowell J. Taylor and Ana Venâncio.
+1. Branstetter, Lee G., Francisco Lima, Lowell J. Taylor and Ana Venâncio.
 2010.
 "Do Entry Regulations Deter Entrepreneurship and Job Creation?
 Evidence from Recent Reforms in Portugal."
 NBER Working Paper 16473, National Bureau of Economic Research, Cambridge, MA.

-4. Cardenas, Mauricio, and Sandra Rozo.
+2. Cardenas, Mauricio, and Sandra Rozo.
 2009.
-"Firm Informality in Colombia: Problems and Solutions."
-Desarrollo y Sociedad, no. 63: 2011–43.
+Firm Informality in Colombia: Problems and Solutions."
+Desarrollo y Sociedad 63: 2011–43.